 If your vegetable peeler keeps “bouncing” off the smooth apple peel, the problem is you need a “starting point”.
 To create that starting point, simply chop off a thin layer at the top of the apple, by the stem.
 Then use your vegetable peeler, starting from the sliced top and move down.
 You’ll be able to shave off thin slices of the peel.
 It’s perfect!

 Look, we’re not going for 100% shaved apples here.
-It’s ok if bits of the peel remain — it will remind people that this is a HOMEMADE apple pie!
+It’s OK if bits of the peel remains — it will remind people that this is a HOMEMADE apple pie!

 How to Core Apples